 Please Note: MacOS 10.15.4 has issues with using NetIDs in the Mail app.
 We recommend the browser or Outlook app to check your email.
 Safari also has problems with Kaltura and Blackboard Collaborate Ultra.
 We recommend Google Chrome as an alternative.

 All faculty and staff should review the following information for working at home.
 It can be difficult or impossible to complete certain tasks if you are prevented from coming to campus.

 Access to a computer and hardware that fits your needs

-If you do not have access to sufficient equipment, please notify your department administrator immediately.
+If you do not have access to adequate equipment, please notify your department administrator immediately.
 We will be coordinating with them to try to find computers for remote work.

 If you will be using a personally owned computer for work, please review the minimum recommended security measures.

 WiscVPN allows you access to certain campus resources that are normally closed to off-campus users, such as shared drive.
 WiscVPN is also required to remote login to your work computer from home.